-H. OBJECTIVE NO. 8 - PERFORMANCE IMPROVEMENT - DESIGN AND CONSTRUCTION COST BUDGET MANAGEMENT
+H. OBJECTIVE NO. 8 - PERFORMANCE IMPROVEMENT - DESIGN AND CONSTRUCTION COST BUDGET MANAGEMENT best practice budget reporting components within reporting to the CBOC, resulting in no exception.

-The District has addressed the "Design and Construction Cost Budget Management" recommendation provided in prior reports.
-Design and construction budget management practices were compared to GFOA and SDCTA best practices to measure the effectiveness of controls surrounding Bondfunded projects.
-The District and Fonder-Salari team presented a Bond Program update at each of the quarterly CBOC meetings.
+Design and construction budget management practices were compared to GFOA and SDCTA best practices to measure the effectiveness of controls surrounding Bond-funded projects.
+The District and Fonder-Salari team continued to present a Bond Program update at each of the quarterly CBOC meetings.
 Additionally, they uploaded a monthly Bond Program report to the Bond Program website.
 During our review, and per inquiry with the District and Fonder-Salari team, we noted change orders are reported to the Board, CBOC, and the public at a summary level.
 While change orders are not regularly reported in detail, a detailed change order log is available upon request based on inquiry.
-Bond Program updates at each of the quarterly CBOC meetings, and monthly bond program reporting included the following best practice components:
+Bond